The special regulation described in this article will terminate on January 1st, 2022. Please see our news item on the subject here.

-When an employer in the Asian catering industry wishes to hire a chef from outside the EU, he/she must apply for a combined work/residence permit (GVVA).
-In some situations, special conditions apply.
+An employer in the Asian catering industry who wants to hire a chef from outside the EU must apply for a combined work/residence permit (GVVA).
+In certain situations, specific conditions apply.

 The following cuisines fall within the Asian catering industry: Chinese, Indian, Indonesian, Japanese, Korean, Malay, Thai, Tibetan and Vietnamese.

-The special conditions mentioned above apply to non-EU chefs level 4-6: specialty chefs, sous-chefs, all-round cooks and head-cooks.
+The specific conditions mentioned above apply to non-EU chefs level 4-6: specialty chefs, sous-chefs, all-round cooks and head-cooks.

 The GVVA permit